clr2of8/CookieCrimesJS/README.md

 This is a javascript implementation of the [cookie_crimes tool](https://mango.pdf.zone/stealing-chrome-cookies-without-a-password) by @mangopdf

 Running the command below will run the javascript found in the *index.html* file of this repo which has been setup using Github Pages.
 It is currently harcoded to post the script output to my own loggly.com URL.
-Host it on your own github to control the script completely and enable GitHub pages in your repository settings to server the page as an HTML file.
+Host it on your own github to control the script completely and enable GitHub pages in your repository settings to serve the page as an HTML file.

 # Windows